-During Q1 2020, Harborside generated net retail revenue of \$10.2 million (Q1 2019 - \$8.3 million) and net wholesale revenue of \$4.4 million (Q1 2019 - \$2.8 million), for total gross revenue of \$14.6 million (Q1 2019 - \$11.5 million, including services and rental revenue of \$0.4 million with PMACC and SJW from January 1, 2019 up to the merger on January 7, 2019).
-The year-over-year increase in retail revenue was driven primarily by increased foot traffic in the Company's retail stores due to marketing initiatives launched during the quarter, combined with improved in-store merchandising, and a focus on selling more flower SKU's that were produced in-house.
-The Company experienced an increase in sales due to COVID-19 during the last two weeks of Q1 2020, contributing approximately \$200,000 of incremental revenue.
-The year-over-year increase in wholesale revenues was primarily due to improved harvest yields and flower quality, which allowed the company to bring more product to market and sell it for a higher average price.
+During Q3 2020, Harborside generated retail revenue of 10.7 million (Q3 2019 - 10.4 million) and wholesale revenue of 8.9 million (Q3 2019 - 3.3 million), for total gross revenue of 19.6 million (Q3 2019 - 13.7 million).
+The year-over-year increase in retail revenue was driven primarily by marketing initiatives launched during the quarter, combined with improved in-store merchandising, and a focus on selling more flower SKU's that were produced inhouse.
+The year-over-year increase in wholesale revenues was primarily due to improve harvest yields and production of premium flower varieties combined with higher sales volumes and higher average prices per pound of cannabis from the Salinas Facility.
+In addition, the Company expanded its wholesale distribution of packaged goods to more than 40 locations by the end of Q3 2020.